dotspencer/mqtt-ws-proxy/README.md

 # mqtt-ws-proxy

 A simple mqtt to ws proxy.
-Connects to a mqtt server, acts as a ws server, and forwards all mqtt messages to all connected ws clients.
+Connects to a mqtt server, acts as a ws server itself, and forwards received mqtt messages to all connected ws clients.

 ### Setup